FoekeBoersma/A-close-look-at-using-national-ground-stations-for-the-statistical-mapping-of-NO2/README.md

 	* 01 adding variables to initial datasets/Global/Processing_JaweData.R
 * **Motorway_Primary_Germany**: all motorways and primary roads in Germany, represented by lines in shapefile-format:
 	* 01 adding variables to initial datasets/Global/AssignTrafficVolumeToRoads.R
+* **Motorway_Primary_NL**: all motorways and primary roads in The Netherlands, represented by lines in shapefile-format:
+	* 01 adding variables to initial datasets/Global/AssignTrafficVolumeToRoads.R

 * **Jawe_processed**: traffic count in Germany via traffic counting stations in shapefile-format(processed):
 	* 01 adding variables to initial datasets/Global/AssignTrafficVolumeToRoads.R
 * **intensiteit-snelheid-export- (RotterdamDenHaag/zuid/noord/West/Oost/Noord/overig)**: